 Once you know all the amazing evidence-based benefits of baby massage—from improving sleep to enhancing immunity, circulation, and digestion to supporting brain function and parent-child bonding—you’ll probably want to get started right away.
-Once your preemie’s skin can handle it, this form of touch therapy will help him grow.

 The Safety of Baby Massage